1. What is mediation?

-Each request is carefully reviewed by the Center and mediator.
-In some instances, either the Center or mediator may determine that the subject of the dispute to be mediated involves extremely complex legal issues, allegations of criminal misconduct or violations of state licensing laws that may not be appropriate for mediation at the Center.
-In the rare case that the Center declines your request to mediate, all filing fees of the parties will be refunded.
+Each request is carefully reviewed by the Center.
+In some instances, the Center may determine that the subject of the dispute to be mediated involves extremely complex legal issues, allegations of criminal misconduct or violations of state licensing laws that may not be appropriate for mediation at the Center.
+In the rare case that the Center declines your request to mediate, all filing fees (minus a $15 processing fee) of the parties will be refunded.
 In addition, disputes between REALTORS® that are subject to arbitration or a hearing before a REALTOR® Professional Standards panel will not be mediated at the Center and will be referred to a local association of REALTORS®.

 11. How much does mediation cost?

 There is a non-refundable filing cost of $400 to be paid directly to the Center to initiate the process.
 In addition, the Center mediators have agreed to a mediator fee of $200 per hour for the first 2 hours of mediation hearing time.
 Thereafter the parties will be charged for hearing time at the mediator’s published hourly rate or as otherwise agreed to in writing by the mediator and parties.
 You will generally be billed in advance by your mediator for a minimum of three hours mediation, except as otherwise noted in the mediator fee and policy schedule.
 All mediator fees are paid directly to the mediator.
 Except as noted above, each mediator establishes his/her own rates.
 Click here for more information.